 A Typical News Aggregator Website

-A news aggregator website does one thing very well: it collects news from multiple websites using RSS feeds (yes, they still exist and are going strong!) and displays it on its sites.
+The best news aggregators do one thing very well: they collect news stories from multiple news websites using RSS feeds (yes, they still exist and are going strong!) and display them on their homepage.

 Follow The Winds is a great example of a news aggregator website.
-It provides site visitors with windsurfing news from some of the most reputable sources related to windsurfing, kitesurfing, and sailing – all in one place.
+It provides site visitors with breaking news in windsurfing from some of the top news sources related to windsurfing, kitesurfing, and sailing – all in one place.

 Here’s how it works: